ubuntu/ubuntu-make/README.md

 ## Different level of logging

-Multiple logging profiles are available in *log-confs/* to be able to have different traces of your execution (useful when debugging in particular).
+Multiple logging profiles are available in *confs/* to be able to have different traces of your execution (useful when debugging in particular).
 For instance, you will find:

-* **debug.yaml**: Similar than using -vv, but will put logs to a *debug.log* file.
+* **debug.logcfg**: Similar than using -vv, but will put logs to a *debug.log*.
-* **debug_network.yaml**: The root logging level is INFO (-v), the network activities are in DEBUG mode and will be logged in *debug_network.log*.
+* **debug_network.logcfg**: The root logging level is INFO (-v), the network activities are in DEBUG mode and will be logged in *debug_network.log*.
-* **testing.yaml**: Mostly for tests, similar than using -vv, but:
+* **testing.logcfg**: Mostly for tests, similar than using -vv, but:
  * DEBUG logs and above are available in *debug.log*.
  * INFO logs and above are available in *info.log*.
  * WARNING and ERROR logs are available in *error.log*.